Image Carousel with 4 slides

 A carousel is a rotating set of images.
 Use the previous and next buttons to change the displayed slide

-The Herbert and Florence Irving Institute for Cancer Dynamics organizes seminars and lectures opened to the Columbia community and to researchers outside Columbia.
+The Herbert and Florence Irving Institute for Cancer Dynamics organizes symposium opened to the Columbia community and to researchers outside Columbia.

 Check out our calendar for upcoming events.

 The importance of the mathematical and computational sciences and technological developments in driving fundamental discoveries in cancer biology and many other biological fields is now widely acknowledged.
 To highlight the latest research in those areas, the IICD is planning a symposium titled "Mathematical and Computational Methods in Cancer and Biology."
 The symposium will also be an occasion to celebrate two milestones: Simon Tavaré’s 70th birthday and the 5th anniversary of the Institute.